-The GEO Group, Inc. Common Stock - The GEO Group, Inc. common stock account is based on cash held in the account plus the ending quoted closing price of the common stock of the Company that is held by the account on the last day of the Plan year and is classified within level 1 of the valuation hierarchy.
+The GEO Group, Inc. Common Stock - The GEO Group, Inc. common stock account is based on cash held in the account plus the ending quoted closing price of the common stock of the Company that is held by the account on the last day of the Plan year, including stock dividends receivable from the Company, and is classified within level 1 of the valuation hierarchy.